-The financial projections are based on the assumption that the FBP market grows at an annual rate of 160%, using 2001 as the base year.
-For an analysis of the assumed growth rate, see Appendix IG.
+The financial projections are based on the assumption that the DBS market grows at an annual rate of 160%, using 2001 as the base year.
+For an analysis of the assumed growth rate, see Appendix I.

 SWOT Analysis of Enron Credit